effie95yr/DH110/Assignment_05/README.md

 ### Task 2
 A travel itinerary portal that allows people to create, edit, and manage their travel plans.

->The user is also able create an account.
-On the user's own page, they can find a plus sign on the top.
+>After logging in, On the user's own page, they can find a plus sign on the top.
 She touches the plus sign and a few options pop out, including travel diary, itinerary, budget plan, and travel log.
 When the user touches "itinerary", a series of default templates pop out for her to choose from.